Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 A given area might be lightly or heavily obscured.
 In a **lightly obscured** area, such as dim light, patchy fog, or moderate foliage, creatures have disadvantage on Wisdom ([[Perception]]) checks that rely on sight.

 A **heavily obscured** area--such as darkness, opaque fog, or dense foliage--blocks vision entirely.
-A creature effectively suffers from the [[Blinded]] condition when trying to see something in that area.
+A creature effectively suffers from the [[blinded]] condition when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.